 5. Julia Daviy’s zero-waste 3D printed skirt

-Stylist Julia Daviy has been working in 3D printed fashion since 2017, because she was particularly fascinated by the freedom it creates in terms of material choice and structure.
+Julia Daviy has been working in 3D printed fashion since 2017, because she was particularly fascinated by the freedom it creates in terms of material choice and structure.
 A year ago she finally decided to launch her own 3D printed garment, the first “Zero Waste” 3D printed personalized skirt.
-In fact, the stylist states that the skirt produces less than 1% waste during production by using recyclable filaments.
+In fact, Julia Daviy states that the skirt produces less than 1% waste during production by using recyclable filaments.
 This was particularly important to her because she sees 3D printing (primarily SLA printing) as the beginning of a new fashion era that will allow her to move away from mass production and toward environmentally friendly manufacturing, while utilizing the full potential of available materials.
 The skirt is made to order according to the customer’s wishes.

 6. Julia Körner’s collection

 You have probably already seen one of Julia Körner’s most famous designs when you saw the Hollywood blockbuster Black Panther, for which she created elaborate costumes together with Ruth E. Carter using 3D printing, creating extraordinary and particularly fine structures.
 The designer and founder of JK Design GmbH already made a name for herself in the fashion industry in 2013 when she developed the first 3D printed dress together with Iris Van Herpen and the company Materialise.
 Her latest collection is called “Chro-Morpho”, which was created in collaboration with Stratasys and is intended to demonstrate the opportunities and diversity of 3D printing in the fashion world.
 Nature is a great source of inspiration, which you can see here in the SETAE jacket, which is reminiscent of a Madagascar sunset moth.